jzilic1991/vermon-edge/README.md

 opam install .
 ```
 in the root directory of the project.
 Assuming that OPAM has been set up
-correctly, the `monpoly` command should then available to the installing user.
+correctly, the `monpoly` command should then be available to the installing
+user.

 To uninstall MonPoly, do
 ```